Reviewing Code Chain New Continent (NASDAQ:CCNC) and TD (NASDAQ:GLG)

-Code Chain New Continent (NASDAQ:CCNC – Get Rating) and TD (NASDAQ:GLG – Get Rating) are both small-cap business services companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their profitability, analyst recommendations, institutional ownership, dividends, risk, earnings and valuation.
+Code Chain New Continent (NASDAQ:CCNC – Get Rating) and TD (NASDAQ:GLG – Get Rating) are both small-cap business services companies, but which is the better business?
+We will contrast the two companies based on the strength of their profitability, institutional ownership, earnings, risk, analyst recommendations, dividends and valuation.

-Code Chain New Continent has a beta of 1.04, suggesting that its stock price is 4% more volatile than the S&P 500.
-Comparatively, TD has a beta of 0.23, suggesting that its stock price is 77% less volatile than the S&P 500.

 Analyst Ratings

-This is a summary of recent recommendations and price targets for Code Chain New Continent and TD, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Code Chain New Continent and TD, as provided by MarketBeat.com.

 |Sell Ratings